Find Your Perfect School

 Furthermore, while economics is widely accepted as social science, some critics argue that it falls short of the definition of science for various reasons, including a lack of consensus, a lack of testable hypotheses, and inherent political overtones.
 Labor and trade studies are the foundations of economics.

 A major in Economics opens up a wide range of career options.
-The Bureau of Labor Statistics announces its projection for the employment for economists to grow 13% within 2020 and 2030, a rate that is faster than the average for all occupations.
+The Bureau of Labor Statistics announces its projection for employment for economists to grow 6% within 2022 and 2032, a rate that is faster than the average for all occupations.
 Graduates can expect to work as a financial analyst, accountant, controller, project manager, business analyst, banker, business process consultant, or personal banker, to name a few.

 Bachelor of Arts in Finance

 The study, acquisition, and management of money and investments is what finance is all about.
 A Finance degree provides students with a comprehensive understanding of banking, trading, and economics.
 You must have a strong mathematical background and enjoy problem-solving.
 And while a reasonable knowledge of Chemistry is part of a well-rounded liberal education, you may not use it in your job in finance.